 You can buy smaller quantities of soybeans at many bulk food stores.
 I’ve also bought 1lb bags of dried soybeans from T&T.

 Also, apparently canned soybeans are a thing, though I’ve never seen them in stores here.
 Yes, you can use canned soybeans for this recipe.
-Reduce the total water volume from 10 cups to 8 cups, and use the beans conversion calculator to figure out how much cooked soybeans to use in place of dried ones.
+Skip the soaking step and the three cups of water for soaking; go straight to the blending step.
+You can use the beans conversion calculator to figure out how much cooked soybeans to use in place of dried ones.

 Don’t Throw Out the Soy Pulp!